Pregnant and Parenting

 The University will also designate a private room for students to breastfeed, pump milk, or address other needs related to breastfeeding during the school day.
 All designated lactation spaces shall, where possible, will be equipped with a table, chair, and electrical outlet.

-To access the location of the Wellness/Lactation Rooms on the Minneapolis Campus: Old Main 244, and the St. Paul Campus and St. Paul: St. Paul: Coeur de Catherine 490; Whitby 3rd floor, across from room 314; Fontbonne 217; Library 76. (stkate.edu/wellness-rooms)
+The following list includes the location of the Wellness/Lactation Rooms on campus: Coeur de Catherine 490; Whitby 3rd floor, 328B; Fontbonne 122; Library 76.

-Students should contact the Access & Success Office at 651-690-7870 for information about the Wellness/lactation rooms.
+Students should contact the Access and Success Office at 651-690-7870 for information about the Wellness/lactation rooms.

 A student in need of a pregnancy-related accommodation should contact Access & Success Office.
-Access & Success will work with the student and faculty to determine a mutually agreed upon plan for successful course completion.
-If for some reason an agreement cannot be reached, or if the student requests an accommodation that faculty cannot provide, Access and Success will work in partnership with the Disability Resources Office to try to meet the need of the student.
-At any point during this process, the Title IX Coordinator may be consulted and may determine if the accommodation is outside of the scope of either Access & Success or the Disability Resources Office.
+Access & Success will work with the student and faculty to determine a mutually agreed-upon plan for successful course completion.
+If for some reason an agreement cannot be reached, or if the student requests an accommodation that the faculty cannot provide, Access and Success will work in partnership with the Student Accessibility and Accommodations office to try to meet the need of the student.
+At any point during this process, the Title IX Coordinator may be consulted and may determine if the accommodation is outside of the scope of either Access & Success or the Student Accessibility and Accommodations Office.
 In this case, the Title IX Coordinator will make the determination regarding the accommodation.

 If the student works for the University, she should consult the University’s Employee Handbook or speak with the SVP for Human Resources, Equity, and Inclusion regarding pregnancy-related concerns.